 Shipton Mill White Gluten Free Loaf

 This loaf is made using their gluten free white bread flour, with simple additions of yeast, salt, oil and water.
-I think I have some of their flour in my cupboard so will have to try.
+We went through a phase of baking it regularly, and it’s a lovely little loaf that is quick and easy to mix.

 Ingredients needed: Shipton Mill white bread mix flour, warm water, activated yeast, salt and olive oil.